Criminal possession of a weapon: Exceptions

-Many laws about weapon possession contain exemptions for persons of specific occupations, or allow for permission to be obtained from the government to lawfully possess the weapon.
+Many laws about weapon possession contain exemptions for persons of specific occupations or allow for permission to be obtained from the government to lawfully possess the weapon.

 Generally, military personnel actively carrying out their duties are exempt from nearly any restriction other than internal policy and international treaties.
 However, they are often restricted from possessing their issued weapons when they are not on duty.

 Police often are allowed to lawfully possess certain weaponry above what the populace is allowed to possess, though this varies by nation and jurisdiction.
 In some nations police may take their armaments home when off duty, while in others they are required to leave all (or some) of them in storage at their station.
 Some jurisdictions have special paramilitary units (such as SWAT or AFO) that carry machine guns, explosives or other military weapons, though the majority of the time these must be stored at the unit's headquarters.

 For civilians, permits can sometimes be obtained to possess or carry certain weapons if that person meets certain qualifications that show they can be trusted (such as safety training and lack of prior criminal behavior) and/or have a specific need for the weapon, for example if the nature of their job places them at high risk for assault or robbery.
 The most common in the United States is a permit to carry a concealed handgun for purposes of self-defense.
 This permit often applies to both firearms and other self-defense implements.
 In many states, no permit at all is needed to carry a non-concealed firearm or other weapon.
-Other types of license can be obtained for collection and exhibition purposes, such as under the National Firearms Act.
+Other types of licenses can be obtained for collection and exhibition purposes, such as under the National Firearms Act.
 In the UK, a citizen can obtain a firearms or shotgun certificate in order to legally purchase and own rifles or shotguns for the purposes of sport and hunting.